-Weekly Assignments (15%): Students will receive grade based upon completion of homework assignments.
-Weekly chapter homework assignments must be completed on blackboard by 11:59 on Tuesday of the scheduled lecture week unless otherwise noted on course schedule or discussed in class.
+Weekly Assignments (10%): Students will receive grade based upon completion of homework assignments.
+Weekly chapter homework assignments must be completed by 11:59 on Thursday of the scheduled lecture week unless otherwise noted on course schedule.
 Students can do the assignment any day or time prior to the deadline.
 Students will have 5 attempts to submit their chapter homework assignments on blackboard and their highest grade will be recorded for each assignment.
 Assignments may include definitions and examples of key concepts, matching exercises, research of assigned topics, chapter outlines, or practical exercises.
-Students will also have a number of in-class assignments.
-Students are expected to read the chapters and any additional readings assigned prior to attending class.
-Failure to complete readings for the in-class assignments prior to class, come to class prepared, or to hand in the in class assignments will result in a zero for the assignment.
+Students are expected to read the chapters and any additional readings assigned.

-Quizzes (5%): Several quizzes are given during the semester to ensure student engagement (i.e. students are keeping up with the required readings and actively participating in class discussions) and to help students prepare for the exams.
+Quizzes (10%): Several quizzes are given during the semester to ensure student engagement (i.e. students are keeping up with the required readings and actively participating in class discussions) and to help students prepare for the exams.
 Quizzes may be composed of true/false, multiple choice, fill-in-the blank questions, or a combination of each.
-Students must complete the weekly chapter homework assignment with a grade of 80 or higher to access and take the chapter quiz on blackboard.
-Students must complete the quiz by 11:59pm on Thursday of the scheduled lecture week they are due unless otherwise noted on course schedule or discussed in class.
-Only one attempt at the online quiz will be allowed.
-It is highly recommended that students take the practice quiz before attempting a chapter quiz to iron out any issues and familiarize them with the setup.
-In addition, students should bring scantrons to every class as pop quizzes will be given throughout the semester in class.
+Students must complete the weekly chapter homework assignment with a grade of 80 or higher to access and take the quiz.
+Students must complete the quiz by 11:59pm on Friday of the scheduled lecture week they are due unless otherwise noted on course schedule.
+Only one attempt at the quiz will be allowed.